dailymuse/browserify-directory/README.md

                         you are using the coffeeify transform).

    --usePolling, -p     Set to true if you are watching an NFS share: -p true

+   --excludeExt, -z     File extension which should not be compiled.
+Use this when
+                        you only want to apply certain transforms to certain filetypes.
+Add multiple options to exclude multiple extensions.
 ```
 You can also include any browserify options that will be passed to the browserify instance.
 Options should be passed as the camelcase name corresponding to [options name](https://github.com/substack/node-browserify#user-content-methods) in the browserify method .